How to Make Money While Living Abroad

 Since they already speak fluent Spanish and they’re willing to work for low wages, they are stiff competition to other foreigners looking for the same jobs.

-If your dream of becoming an expat hinges on finding a full time job abroad, you need to start thinking about Plan B.
+If your dream of becoming an expat hinges on finding a full time job abroad, you might want to start thinking about Plan B.

 If finding a job abroad isn’t the best option, then what is?
-How to make money living abroad without a job might be easier than you think.
+Working remotely as a digital nomad or digital expat might be easier than you think.
 Here are several options.

-Working remotely means you convert your day job into a virtual job.
-This is the most viable option for how to make money living abroad, if your employer will allow it.
+One way to work remotely is to convert your day job into a virtual job.
+This is the most viable option for earning income abroad, as long as your employer will allow it.

 Amelia works remotely for a commercial lighting company back in Denver, Colorado.
 She manages their sales CRM tools, sales incentives and manufacturer visits.
-She still goes back to Denver about 3 times per year for some facetime, but 100% of her job can be done online.
+100% of her job can be done online.

 When we lived in Denver, she worked in the office about 20% of the time and at home the other 80% of the time.
 When we decided to leave Denver, she told her bosses that she needed to be 100% virtual and thankfully they were ok with that.